-- a. advise the Provost on policies and priorities concerning college and university revenue and expenditures; - b. assist the Provost in the yearly ranking of academic priorities; - c. advise the Provost concerning budgetary adjustments; - d. assist in the preparation of long-range fiscal plans for the academic area; - e. communicate with the appropriate faculty committees as deemed necessary; - f. participate in all phases of the development and execution of the institutional strategic planning process - g. consult with the Provost concerning the need for academic program reduction, impaction, merger, and closure, according to Section 2.14.4.1; - h. recommend Joint Faculty Assembly action on Provost recommendations for academic program reduction, impaction, merger, and closure, according to Section 2.14.4.3.
+- a. advise the provost on policies and priorities concerning college and university revenue and expenditures; - b. assist the provost in the yearly ranking of academic priorities; - c. advise the provost concerning budgetary adjustments; - d. assist in the preparation of long-range fiscal plans for the academic area; - e. communicate with the appropriate faculty committees as deemed necessary; - f. participate in all phases of the development and execution of the institutional strategic planning process - g. consult with the provost concerning budget and wider issues of new majors, minors and programs; - h. consult with the provost concerning the need for academic program reduction, impaction, merger, and closure, according to Section 2.14.4.1; - i. recommend Faculty Senate action on provost recommendations for academic program reduction, impaction, merger, and closure, according to Section 2.14.4.3.

-5.3.5 Faculty Development and Research Committee (FDRC)
+5.3.6 Faculty Development and Research Committee (FDRC)